-Results supported the hypothesis that speed daters who approached partners (rotators), relative to those who stayed seated (sitters), would experience greater romantic desire toward and greater romantic chemistry with their speed-dating partners, and that they would respond "yes" to their partners at a higher rate.
-These results replicated the well-established finding (Fisman et al., 2006; Kurzban & Weeden, 2005; Todd et al., 2007) that women are more selective than men at speed-dating events-but this replication emerged only when men rotated.
+Results supported the hypothesis that speed-daters who rotated (Approachers), relative to those who stayed seated (Sitters), would experience greater romantic desire toward and greater romantic chemistry with their speed-dating partners, and they would "yes" their partners at a higher rate.
+These results replicated the well-established finding (Fisman et al., 2006; Kurzban & Weeden, 2005; Todd et al., 2007) that women are more selective than men at speed-dating events-but this replication only emerged for events where men rotated.
+When women rotated (a procedural feature absent from previous speed-dating studies), sex differences in romantic desire, romantic chemistry, and "yessing" behavior disappeared.
+The Sex × Rotation Sex interaction effects were significantly mediated through feelings of self-confidence on the speed-date, with participants who rotated experiencing greater self-confidence than those who sat.